 Instructions to Make Lighter Maple Kettle Corn:

 1. First, place a large pot on the stove and crank the heat to medium high.
 Immediately add the 2 tablespoons of oil.
 You want the oil nice and piping hot before you add the popcorn.
 How do you know when it’s ready?
-Why, simply add one popcorn kernel to the pot…
+Why, simply add one or two popcorn kernels to the pot…

-When it pops, the oil is ready for the rest of the kernels!
+When it / they pop, the oil is ready for the rest of the kernels!

 I should warn you, though – do not hover over the pot while waiting for that kernel to pop.
 Otherwise you’ll likely get spattered with oil at some point.
 Just keep a nice distance of a foot or two and listen for it.
 Trust me on this!